January 18, 2021

 - Wash hands frequently in airport.
 Once settled in seat use hand sanitizer and wash hands again upon leaving plane and airport.

-- Use a wipe to clean the arms of the seat, do not use the seatback table unless necessary and wash it with a wipe before using it.
+- Use a wipe to clean the arms of the seat.
+Do not use the seatback table or entertainment system unless necessary and wash it with a wipe before using it.

 - Choose a window seat as this minimizes contacts with others.